wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 an iteration that logically execute after the current one.
 Attempting to write such a cache line will incur a write-after-read violation.

 Each processor in the system is extended with an "Iteration ID", or VID, register.
+VID represents the logical ordering of an iteration, and defines the order of conflict resolution when a dependency occurs.
 The register is part of the processor context, and needs to be saved and stored on context switches.
-Similar to floating point registers, this could be done in a lazy manner.
+Similar to dealing with floating point registers, this could be done lazily.
 The paper also proposes adding a few new instructions into the ISA.
-The *beginMTX* instruction
+The *beginMTX* instruction loads the VID register with the ID of an iteration.
+Software is responsible for ordering iterations properly and assign them VIDs.
+The *commitMTX*/*abortMTX* commits/aborts an iteration given the VID.
+Commits and aborts do not have to be on the same processor the iteration is started.
+The *initMTX* instruction saves a checkpoint of the execution context and sets the address of the recovery routine if the iteration aborts.